igrad/GMWorldNotes/readme.md

 - Identifier - this is the name of the HTML file that is used when referencing this page
 - Name of the page itself, which is how it is referred to by the user
     - The name is not used as the identifier because we want to allow multiple pages with the same name within a container
-- The parent node's identifier
-- All child node identifiers
+- All data of nodes within the node tree